Fit Slow Cooker Queen

 Using A Sweetener

 The original recipe for Hattie’s greens uses 2 teaspoon of white sugar.
 I don’t cook with white sugar but I did have some organic coconut sugar in my pantry so I used that.
 That makes my version paleo.
 What sweetener you use will dictate whether these greens are low-carb, paleo, or whole30.
-For paleo I suggest coconut sugar, honey, or maple syrup.
-For low-carb you will need to use your preferred zero-sugar sweetener.
-For whole30 you will need to omit the sweetener completely.
+Below are some guidelines.

 ham hocks (uncooked)